 - 1. Secure the brake disc to the hub with the four cap screws coated with blue Loctite #243.
-Tighten to 15 ft-lb. - 2.
+Tighten to 15 - 2.
 Apply grease to the splines in the hub. - 3.
 Install the hub assembly onto the shaft. - 4.
 Secure the hub assembly with the nut.
 Tighten only until snug. - 5.
-Secure the brake caliper to the knuckle with the two cap screws.
-Tighten the caliper to 20 ft-lb.
+Secure the brake caliper to the knuckle with the two new cap screws with "patch-lock."
+Tighten the caliper cap screws to 20 ft-lb.